Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The company purchases an Azure subscription and implements Application Insights in Azure Monitor.

-You plan to centralize distributed tracing for the apps.
-You need to identify which libraries can  integrate directly with Application Insights.
+**You plan to centralize distributed tracing for the apps**.

+**You need to identify which libraries can integrate directly with Application Insights.**

 Which two libraries should you identify?
 Each correct answer presents a complete solution.